-This ride takes you on a big circle route around the Sugarloaf Peak trail system.
+This 14 mile ride takes you on a big circle route around the north half of the Sugarloaf Peak trail system.

 Winter weather is to-die-for, summer weather, you might die here.
 Help might find you in the winter, but is very unlikely in the summer.
 Plan accordingly.
 You can always walk out to the canal and find civilization, but carrying water with you would make it an adventure rather than a crisis.
 Be smart.

-Fit riders with solid basic skills will find this ride challenging but mostly rideable.
-Skilled, experienced, riders will find the ride lacking in significant technical challenges (except for a few short, really steep, loose gravely climbs).
-Push your speed and you might find yourself smiling when you get back to the truck.
+Fit riders with solid basic skills will find this ride challenging but rideable.
+Skilled, experienced, riders will find the ride lacking in significant technical challenges though there are a few steep, loose, gravely climbs.
+The north half of Champagne

 The rough-and-ready nature of these trails will appeal to those who like rough and ready trails but may not appeal to those who prefer polished trails.